Te Karere

-Te Karere is a news and current affairs show that was New Zealand's first Māori language television programme.
-Te Karere is broadcast on Television New Zealand's TVNZ 1 at 3:55 pm on weekdays and repeated 1:05 am and 5:35 am the following day.
+Te Karere (The Messenger) is a news and current affairs show that was New Zealand's first Māori language television programme.
+Te Karere is broadcast on Television New Zealand's TVNZ 1 at 4:00 pm on weekdays after Tipping Point and repeated 1:05 am and 5:35 am the following day.
 The focus of the programme is content which is of national significance to the targeted Māori audience.

 The programme is funded in its entirety by Te Māngai Pāho.

 History

 Te Karere first went to air during Māori Language Week, with a two minute bulletin celebrating the week in 1982.
 The original presenters and producers were Derek Fox and Whai Ngata.

 The following year, Te Karere got a regular slot of four minutes.
 With a modest, shoestring budget, Fox and Ngata produced a professional news show.
-The show was originally broadcast on TV2, but as that channel had poor coverage on the East Coast, with its large Māori population, Te Karere was moved to TV1.
+The show was originally broadcast on TV2, but as that channel had poor coverage on the East Coast, with its large Māori population, Te Karere was moved to TV One.

+There was some criticism in the early days of the show, when Fox recalled, at the time of its 25th anniversary, that a group of kids from Tokomaru Bay were dissatisfied at it because it cut the end of Doctor Who episodes.

-The show later expanded to 15, and then to 30 minutes in 2009.
+The show later expanded to 15 minutes.

+Due to the introduction of a new 4:30pm One News bulletin, TV One moved Te Karere to a 3:45pm timeslot in September 2007, further away from prime time.
+Whai Ngata claimed that the airtime matched Māori viewing habits, but received criticism from Māori Party leader Pita Sharples.

+On 1 February 2009, to mark its 25th anniversary, Te Karere expanded to 30 minutes and began airing live for the first time, airing at 4pm.
+In 2009 alone, the show attracted 10% of the available audience, corresponding to approximately 90,000 viewers.
+Its competitor Te Kāea, which aired in a prime time slot, only attracted 0.3%, which made it impossible to gather accurate numbers.
+Shane Taurima was behind all of the changes in 2009, in order to make the show more accessible to viewers.
+Live subtitles were added on 31 July 2011, after requests from non-Māori viewers.

+On 24 October 2025, the state Māori media funding agency Te Māngai Pāho reduced Te Karere's funding allocation for its 2026 season from NZ$2.7 million to NZ$1 million, amounting to a 64% budget cut.